prescriptive-analytics/challenge-docs/docs/try.rst

 Try it yourself
 *********

-We provide a [Starter-Kit](https://github.com/prescriptive-analytics/starter-kit) as guidelines for setting up the simulator and submit results.
+We provide a `Starter-Kit<https://github.com/prescriptive-analytics/starter-kit>` as guidelines for setting up the simulator and submit results.
 Here, we go through them in detail, and introduce the basic background about the simulator, template strategies and internvening APIs supported the simulator.

 Installation Guide
 ==================

-If you want to get nightly version of Simulator or running on native system, you can build Simulator from source.
-Currently, we only support building on Unix systems.
-This guide is based on Ubuntu 16.04.

-Simualtor has little dependencies, so building from source is not scary.

 1. Check that you have python 3 installed.
 Other version of python might work, however, we only tested on python with version >= 3.5.